 LED Light Sources Thorlabs provides a range of mounted LEDs that emit in the UV, visible, NIR, and IR spectral ranges for brightfield illumination, Dodt contrast, and DIC imaging. |

-Thorlabs' sales engineers and field service staff are based out of eight offices across four continents.
+Thorlabs' sales engineers and field service staff are based out of nine offices across four continents.
 We look forward to helping you determine the best imaging system to meet your specific experimental needs.
 Our customers are attempting to solve biology's most important problems; these endeavors require matching systems that drive industry standards for ease of use, reliability, and raw capability.

 Thorlabs' worldwide network allows us to operate demo rooms in a number of locations where you can see our systems in action.
 We welcome the opportunity to work with you in person or virtually.
 A demo can be scheduled at any of our showrooms or virtually by contacting ImagingSales@thorlabs.com.

-56 Sparta Avenue
+43 Sparta Avenue

 Newton, NJ 07860